 1. You get what you pay for

 Always.
-A $100 gun will shoot like a $10 gun.
-If it doesn’t blow up in your hand.
-Forget the perfect bargain; be prepared to pay a fair price for a decent firearm.
-If it’s a high-dollar gun for rock bottom price, then something ain’t right about the deal.
-It’s broke, stolen, fake, used in a crime, something.
+A $100 gun will shoot like a $100 gun.
+Forget the “perfect” bargain.
+Be prepared to pay a fair price for a decent firearm.
+If it’s a high-dollar gun for a rock bottom price, then something ain’t right about the deal.
+It’s broken, stolen, fake, been used in a crime…something.

 3. Be prepared to walk away